FAQs - School Programs

 There is no public parking at the Legislative Building.
-Street parking and pay parking lots are located nearby.
 A bus drop-off zone is located in front of the building.

 Who do I call if we are running late?

+Please call us as soon as possible at 416-325-7500.
 It is the responsibility of the visiting group to arrive on time for a booked program.
-Late arrivals may not be accommodated, and program end times are strictly adhered to.
-If your group is running late, please call us as soon as possible at 416-325-7500.
+Late arrivals will impact your program and may not be accommodated.
+Program end times are strictly adhered to.

 What do we do when we arrive at Queen's Park?

 Groups are asked to arrive 15 to 30 minutes prior to the program start time.
-Please have one teacher come in to the Information Desk in the main lobby via the front entrance to check in with our staff and receive further instructions.
+One teacher should check-in at the Information Desk in the main lobby of the Legislative Building.
 Washroom facilities are available for use prior to your visit at the building's west entrance.